omvaddi/photo-every-day/README.md

 * Add the picture to the photo_every_day folder
 * Press run and the video will be created in the same folder

-## Troubleshooting/Known Problems
+## Troubleshooting
 * In some cases faces may not be recognized.
 The best way to resolve this is to take the picture in better lighting.
-* If there are multiple people in your picture the first face that is identified will be centered.
+* If there are multiple people in your picture the first face that is identified will be centered which may not always be yours.
+Try making you face the biggest and closest to the center.

+## Customization
+* You can change the frame rate to make the video slower or faster (second section of create_video())